MarcLoupias/github_memo_repo/genie.logiciel.md

 > Agile : Are we building the right thing ?

-> Craftmanship : Are we building the thing right ?
+> Craftsmanship : Are we building the thing right ?

 > from Software Craftsmanship by Sandro Mancuso @ Devoxx France 20??